Library Services for People with Print Disabilities

 Telephonic Reader Programs – available via Greater Sacramento and Los Angeles areas.

-Telephonic Reader Programs allow persons with visual impairments to use their telephone touch tone key pads to listen to local magazines, weekly newspapers, TV Guide listings, archived radio shows, bus schedules, newsletters and shopping advertisements.
+Telephonic Reader Programs allow persons with visual impairments to use their telephone key pads to listen to local magazines, weekly newspapers, TV Guide listings, archived radio shows, bus schedules, newsletters and shopping advertisements.
 In Sacramento please contact the Society for the Blind.
 In Los Angeles contact the Braille Institute Library.

 Accessible computers are available for use at all of California's NLS Network Libraries.
 Please contact each library for details about which adaptive hardware and assistive software is available.
 Computers may be equipped with: